triihim/RaspIP/README.md

 # RaspIP
+This is a small school / hobby project aiming to ease the use of Raspberry Pi by removing the need for a display and a keyboard for IP lookup needed for SSH connection.

+## Features
-- Send an email with SSID and local IP address from Raspberry 4 upon boot and possible reconnects.
+- Send an email with SSID and local IP address from Raspberry 4 upon boot and possible reconnects
-- Configurable WiFi priorities
+- Configure multiple WiFis with different priorities

 ## Setup
 1. Download this repository into Raspberry 4